Peer Psychotherapy

 Bird, branches and pond

 As a psychotherapist I use an ecological approach.
 I use my experience and knowledge of working experientially, outdoors and with "the more than human" beings, often being part of the process.
-I also use my knowledge as a student of cognitive science and pychology (and my knowledge and experience from my other studies, of course).
-I also use my own lived experience and the learning and experience I have gained, having worked through some pretty severe childhood traumas and ensuing dissociation and being neurodivergent in different ways.
+I also use my knowledge as a student of cognitive science and psychology (and my knowledge and experience from my other studies, of course).
+I also use my own lived experience and the learning and experience I have gained, having worked through my severe childhood traumas and ensuing dissociation.

-I am of course under supervision, and I continue my own personal therapy, as both are a requirement from my training provider but is also in total alignment with how I see my own responsibility as a psychotherapist, even a growth facilitator and a trauma sensitive mindfulness instructor, to continue to tend to myself and my own learning and growth journey.
+I am of course under supervision, and I continue my own personal therapy as it is in alignment with how I see my own responsibility as a psychotherapist and the importance of continuing to tend to myself and my own learning and growth journey.

-Other things that I use as a psychotherapist is the knowledge and experience, I have gained through my own ways of learning about myself from expressing myself through visual art and writing, as well as my studies on expressive arts and my formal education in literature and language.
-I of course also use all my experience and formal trainings in mindfulness and especially in trauma sensitive mindfulness.
+As a psychotherapist I also use the knowledge and experience I have gained through my own journey with using expressive arts and writing, as well as my studies of arts and expressive arts and studies in literature and language.
+I also use my experience with, and formal trainings in mindfulness and especially in trauma sensitive mindfulness.

 I have often been told I should become a psychotherapist...
 But I have always hesitated.
 Me?
 Am I not too crazy?
 Too wild?
 Too different?

-Then I started to share more about my own growth journey, and I found people were really interested and wanted more of what I shared.
+When I started to write about my own growth journey, I found people were really interested and wanted more of what I shared.
 So.
-Here I am, in psychotherapy training.
-It took me some years to find the right one.
-You can see in my CV that I have taken some shorter and longer trainings.
-Maybe they were a preparation?
-Taking these trainings mean I can move from sharing what helped for me - to supporting you on your own journey.
+Here I am, now having taken different psychotherapy trainings (and continue to train).
+You can see in my CV what trainings I have taken.
+Taking these trainings and synthesizing what they have taught me with what I have discovered myself means I have moved from sharing what has helped me - to supporting you on your journey.

 Fees